-Jan M. Janick, 65, has been Senior Vice President, Chief Technology Officer since December 2020 and has been a member of the executive leadership team since 2015.
-From July 2015 to December 2020 he served as Chief Technology Officer and Vice President of Global Engineering.
+Jan M. Janick, 66, has been Senior Vice President, Chief Technology Officer for the Company since December 2020 and has been a member of the executive leadership team since 2015.
+From July 2015 to December 2020, he served as the Company's Chief Technology Officer and Vice President of Global Engineering.
 He served as Vice President of FlashSystems and Technology at IBM from 2012 to 2015, where he led the acquisition of Texas Memory Systems and the development and delivery of the FlashSystems product line of Solid State flash memory storage systems.
 In prior roles at IBM, he led the development of a number of key products, including IBM's x86-based servers and PureFlex systems.
 He was Vice President of Operations and Software Development at Lenovo, a multinational technology company, from 2005 to 2006.
 Mr. Janick serves on the Board of Directors for both the Arizona Technology Council and Arizona State University's School of Engineering.
 Mr. Janick holds a BS and MS in Electrical Engineering from the University of Wisconsin-Madison.

-RHONDA R. TURNER | Senior Vice President, Chief Human Resources Officer
+BIPIN JAYARAJ Senior Vice President, Chief Digital and Information Officer